Post-Cult Counselling at Hope Valley Counselling

 What is unique about Hope Valley Post-Cult Counselling?

-Gillie's PhD research supports other research and clinical findings that indicate that education leading to understanding how cults gain control is just as important for recovery as the therapeutic relationship itself.
+Gillie's PhD research supports other research and clinical findings that indicate that education leading to understanding how coercive, cultic and spiritually abusive groups and relationships gain control is just as important for recovery as the therapeutic relationship itself.
 She combines these in a relational psycho-educational approach - Post-Cult Counselling.
 This includes:

-Post-Cult Counselling addresses the need to recover from the cult pseudo-identity.
-This is achieved by ‘chewing over’ the experience, discarding and eliminating what is not healthy and nourishing for the individual, whilst they hold on to what is nourishing, as they move forward to free and/or restore their authentic identity.
+Post-Cult Counselling addresses the need to recover from the cultic pseudo-identity.
+This is achieved by ‘chewing over’ the experience, discarding and eliminating what is not healthy and nourishing for the individual, whilst they hold on to what is nourishing, as they move forward to free and/or restore their authntic identity.
 Read more here.

 Please note that all services are being offered online until further notice - see home page and scroll down .